TokynBlast/TokynBlast/README.md

 This is slowly becoming my own :)
 Really though! go check out the sammwyy/sammwyy README.md: https://github.com/sammwyy/sammwyy
 I put a LOT of time into this, and they know a LOT more languages and code than I do...
-This thing was TERRIBLE until I discovered you could use HTML in MD.-->
+This thing was TERRIBLE until I discovered you could use HTML in MD!-->